wxt-dev/wxt/docs/guide/essentials/config/environment-variables.md

 });
 ```

-Note env variables like `import.meta.env.DEV` will not be defined here, instead access the mode like this:
+Note that Vite's runtime environment variables, like `import.meta.env.DEV`, will not be defined.
+Instead, access the `mode` like this:

 ```ts
 export default defineConfig({